Sorabh Pant

-Sorabh Pant is an Indian stand-up comedian and writer.
+Sorabh Pant (born 14 September 1981) is an Indian stand-up comedian and writer.

 He has performed over 250 shows.
-He was rated amongst India's top 10 stand-up comedians by The Times of India.
-In a poll by IBN Live in March 2012, he was listed No. 1 of the 30 most interesting Twitter users in India.
+He was rated amongst India's top-ten stand-up comedians by The Times of India.
+In a poll by IBN Live in March 2012, he was listed number one of the thirty-most interesting Twitter users in India.

 Career

 Pant started as a writer for television.

-In March 2008, he met Vir Das and they did a show together on CNBC-TV18 called News on The Loose.
-Pant's career in comedy took off when he started as the opening act for Vir Das's show, Walking on Broken Das, later that year.
+In March 2008, he met Vir Das and they did a show together on CNBC-TV18 called News on the Loose.
+Pant's career in comedy took off when he started as the opening act for Das's show, Walking on Broken Das, later that year.

 After working with Das for three and a half years, he did his first solo act at HQ.
 In November 2009, he became one of just three Indian comedians to hit auditoriums with his solo show, Pant on Fire.